Welcome to the Xenopus Model Organism Welfare Organization

 8. Xenopus are underutilized and can have an increasing role in basic science and modeling human disease.

-9. The Xenopus Model Welfare Organization will help to increase the use of xenopus as a model.
+9. The xenopus Model Welfare Organization will help to increase the use of xenopus as a model.

 10. A formal white paper will strategically inform the continued efforts of the organization.